radical-cybertools/htbac/howto_ucl.md

 #### Setup the system files

-* Create a folder for each system which includes script, default configs, system files
+* Create a folder for each system that includes script, default configs, system files (use the following as templates)

     * [RFE system files](https://github.com/radical-cybertools/htbac/tree/master/examples/systems/54353507-54150798)